Opoczno – town defensive walls and castle

 Wall

 was provided with typical half towers: rectangular, open towards the town and extended outside the fortification line.
 Only two objects are known from the plan of the town: the west corner tower and the second in the south-west section.
 They were located on both sides of the place where the town gate was supposedly located, at a distance of about 40 and 70 meters.
 The second of the towers is furthermore 30 meters from the castle tower, situated in the same line of fortifications.
 Probably in the other sides of the perimeter there were further, similar towers, but the total number of towers is difficult to determine.
-There is no information about any external fortifications of the fortification lines.
+Documents do not provide information about the town’s external fortifications, but it was probably surrounded by a moat, one of the simplest and cheapest fortifications to construct.

-The town probably had three gates: from the north-east, from the south-west and from the south-east to the river.
+There were probably three gates leading to the town: from the north-east on the extension of the road towards Radom, from the south-west from the direction of Piotrków and from the south-east towards the river.
 The architectural form of the gates is unknown.
 In 1599, on the basis of Zygmunt III’s permission, a new gate was pierced from the side of Krakowskie Przedmieście.
 However, it was not a town gate but an exit from the castle outside the fortification circuit.

 The Opoczno castle was a typical urban castle, because it was built at the same time with the town walls and located within them.
 It occupied the southern corner of the town, and its fortified circuit was closed in the form of a rectangle.
 From the south, it was protected by the Drzewiczka riverbed, on which a pond was founded.
 In the western corner of the castle there was a rectangular tower.
 It can be identified with the Noblemen’s Tower known from the lustration of 1620.
 The entry was probably in the north-eastern part, from the market square.